-- Cyprus is not a party to the arrangements set out in Section 426(4) and (5) of the Insolvency Act 1986, under which British courts and the courts of certain other jurisdictions are required to assist each other in insolvency cases.
-This gives Cyprus a distinct advantage over many other Commonwealth countries, in particular the Caribbean islands and Bermuda. - The Charitable Uses Act 1601 (also known as the Statute of Elizabeth), which invalidates arrangements made to hide assets from future creditors, is expressly excluded in Cyprus.
+- Any action for avoidance of the trust must begin within two years from the date of transfer or disposal of the assets to - Cyprus is not a party to the arrangements set out in sections 426(4) and (5) of the Insolvency Act 1986, under which British courts and the courts of certain other jurisdictions are required to assist each other in insolvency cases.
+This gives Cyprus a distinct advantage over many other Commonwealth countries, in particular the Caribbean islands and Bermuda. - The Charitable Uses Act 1601 (also known as the Statute of Elizabeth), which invalidates arrangements made to hide assets from future creditors, is expressly excluded in